TheGreyCardinal/Discord_Video_Controls/README.md

 # Discord Video Controls.
 JS user-script. - Adding a control panel to the video (if Discord's native controls don't turn off the sound).

-1. Add a userscript extension to your browser.
+1. Add a user-script extension to your browser.
 For example: [User JavaScript and CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld?hl=ru)

 2. Add a rule for: